KONAWAENA HIGH SCHOOL

 How to do CPR:

-With hands-only CPR, its self explanatory.
+With hands-only CPR, it's self explanatory.

 Steps: